-Born and raised in Argentina, Dr. Signori received a B.S. degree from Colegio Corazon De Maria in 1968.
-He received his M.D. from the University of Cordoba in 1974 and was ranked 8th in his class of 500 students.
-Between 1975 and 1976, Dr. Signori served as Lieutenant in the Argentinian Army Medical Corps.
-Dr. Signori came to the U.S. in 1976, just after marrying his wife, Dr. Irene Signori, and completed his residency training in Internal Medicine at Oakwood Hospital.
-He chose Michigan training because his brother Enrique was already living and practicing medicine here.
+Dr. Signori has been on the MSHO Board since 2009.
+Born and raised in Argentina, Dr. Signori received a B.S. degree and his M.D. degree from the University of Cordoba and was ranked 8th in his class.
+Dr. Signori served as a Lieutenant in the Argentine Army Medical Corps.
+He came to the U.S. in 1976 and completed his residency training in Internal Medicine at Oakwood Hospital.
+He chose Michigan because his brother, Enrique, was already living and practicing medicine here.
 He completed his Fellowship in Medical Oncology at M.D.
 Anderson Hospital in Houston, Texas.

-Dr. Signori presently practices medicine in Dearborn with his brother, Enrique Signori and his associate Dr. Renu Pandit.
+Dr. Signori presently practices medicine at Oakwood Hospital in Dearborn with his brother, Enrique Signori and his associate Dr. Renu Pandit.
 His hospital appointments include attending physician at Oakwood Hospital, where he serves as Chief, Section of Hematology-Oncology.
-He is a consulting physician at Annapolis and Heritage Hospitals, maintains courtesy staff status at Wyandotte and St. Joseph Mercy Hospitals.
+He is a consulting physician at Oakwood Wayne and Taylor as well as Henry Ford Wyandotte.

-In addition to taking care of his patients, Dr. Signori offers his expertise in serving on several committees.
-At Oakwood Hospital he serves on the Cancer Committee, Medical Records Committee, Medical Education Committee, Quality Assurance Subcommittee Department of Medicine and the Steering Committee, Cancer Center of Excellence.
-Dr. Signori's teaching responsibilities include instructing Physical Diagnosis course for 3rd year medical students.
+In addition to taking care of his patients, Dr. Signori actively contributes his expertise to several committees.
+At Oakwood Hospital, he services on the Cancer Committee and Quality Cancer Care committee .
+His reaching responsibilities include instructing the Physical Diagnosis course for third year medical students.
 He is the Clinical Assistant Professor, Department of Internal Medicine at the Wayne State University, School of Medicine.